steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-an-FX-Chain.md

 1. The UI script's ``onFxMenuChanged`` function sets the MIDI script's ``selectFx`` parameter which uses a table to transfer information about which effect to load.
 The ``selectFx`` parameter calls the ``onSelectFx`` function in the MIDI script, which loads the effect on the bus.
 1. After the MIDI script's ``onSelectFx`` function has loaded the effect, the ``sendUpdateBus`` parameter is set.
 The MIDI script's ``sendUpdateBus`` parameter is connected to the UI script's ``updateBus`` parameter.
 1. When the UI script's ``updateBus`` parameter is changed, the ``onBusChanged`` function is called and the associated parameters and templates of the FX Chain are updated by calling ``defineFxSwitchesParam`` and ``defineFxMenuParam``.
 1. After the UI script's ``onBusChanged`` function has updated the FX Chain's templates, the ``onFxFocusChanged`` function is called.
-The FX Editor template is a dynamic template, i.e., the template it displays is defined by the ``@fxEditor`` UI variable.
+The FX Editor template uses [Dynamic Template References](./Dynamic-Template-References.md), i.e., the template it displays is defined by the ``@fxEditor`` UI variable.
 The ``onFxFocusChanged`` function defines the effect panel by setting the ``@fxEditor`` UI variable of the FX Editor template to the corresponding effect template.

 ![FX Chain FX Editor Template](../images/Creating-an-FX-Chain-FX-Editor.png)